aybabtme/dskvs/README.md

 by a janitor.

 `dskvs` stands for Dead Simple Key-Value Store.
 The aim of this library is to provide storage solution for _Small Data_™ apps.
-If your data-set holds within the RAM of a single host, `dskvs` is the right thing for you.
+If your data set holds within the RAM of a single host, `dskvs` is the right thing for you.

 ## Status
-Holds within 952 lines of Go code, tested by an extra 1k lines.
+Test coverage is good, but this is alpha release.
+Use at your own risks.

-This project is not yet ready for anybody's usage, it is still under development and has not been extensively tested.
+Future plan are to build a few apps using `dskvs` to provide a proof-of-concept for the current features.

 ## At a glance